-Director of Corporate Services
+Executive Director of Resources

-Director of Assets and Improvements
+Director of Assets

 Richard graduated in 1995 as a Quantity Surveyor and initially worked for Knowsley Design Consultancy in Liverpool.
 He was a member of the design team to deliver the Liverpool Football Club Academy in Kirby and new leisure centres in Halewood and Huyton, Liverpool.
 Through the consultancy he worked with Knowsley Housing Services during their stock transfer to Knowsley Housing Trust in 2002.

-Richard moved to Sefton MBC and then latterly to One Vision Housing in Bootle where, as Head of Investment, he managed a multi – disciplinary team of Project Managers, Quantity Surveyors and Building Surveyors to successfully deliver a £200M property improvement programme within four years.
-Richard was a member of the managementteam when One Vision Housing won the 2012 Sunday Times Best 100 Companies Award.
+Richard moved to Sefton MBC and then latterly to One Vision Housing in Bootle where, as Head of Investment, he managed a multi disciplinary team of Project Managers, Quantity Surveyors and Building Surveyors to successfully deliver a £200M property improvement programme within four years.
+Richard was a member of the management team when One Vision Housing won the 2012 Sunday Times Best 100 Companies Award.

-Director of Customers and Communities
+Director of Customers

 Alisons career in social housing began in 1984 with Glasgow City Council in the rent collection team in an area housing office.
 During her 14 years with Glasgow she was the housing lead on the demolition of three multi-storey flats in the Roystonhill area of north Glasgow before becoming the Neighbourhood Housing Manager for the Sighthill area consisting mainly of 20 multi storey flats.
 She moved on to work for Stirling Council as an Area Housing Manager before joining Manchester City Council in 1999, where she worked for five years as part of the New Deal for Communities team on the multi million pound project to regenerate East Manchester.
 It was at this time Alison started coming up to the Lake District at weekends to go hill walking and fell in love with the area.
 This resulted in her relocating to Kendal and started working for Lancaster City Council firstly as the Local Strategic Partnership Co-ordinator and latterly on the project to regenerate the West End of Morecambe.

 - The Executive Management Team